 After exploring the island for 2 hours we headed back to the boat for lunch.
 While we enjoyed our lunch, the whale researchers (that our chosen tour company supports) treated us to whale listening with some high-tech equipment used in their research.
 It was great to listen to these magnificent creatures communicate underwater.

 The researchers also spent time explaining to us about the whales and the techniques they use to tell them apart.
 This is one major reason to pick Go Montanita as a tour operator as the information learned through the research team set them apart from all of the other Isla de la Plata tours.

 The Snorkeling near Isla de la Plata

 Now it was time to snorkel some of the surrounding reefs and enjoy some time relaxing on the boat!
-The snorkeling was not world class but was a good break after hiking on the Poor Man’s Galapagos and the cool calm waters made for a fun time.
+The snorkeling was not world-class but was a good break after hiking on the Poor Man’s Galapagos island.
+The cool calm waters made for a fun time.
 If you’re lucky you might even encounter some more turtles!

 We also took the chance to soak up some vitamin D and enjoy the views from the front of the boat.
 This was a good way for the group to get to know each other and share travel stories.

 The last part of the tour was Humpback whale watching (done between the months of June to October.)
 We headed out to sea and within not even 10 minutes of looking we had stumbled across two Humpback whales!
 These animals are magnificent to watch as they casually swim together sometimes slapping the water with their giant tails before making another dive.

 We spent about 2 hours Humpback whale watching and managed to see 7 whales in total, one only meters from the boat.
 Everyone on our boat was amazed by these beautiful animals and the excitement was electric.